 Conclusion

 “Humanisation” of medical care is a much-debated topic.
 The appropriate empathy in medical care should be an iterative process of emotional resonance and curiosity regarding the meaning of a clinical situation for the patient.
 Rather than distancing oneself from the patient, effort must be made to exercise the skill of objective reasoning to investigate empathetic intuitions.
 Moreover, effort must be taken to communicate the same with the patient.
 Empathy is an important aspect that must be emphasised both during medical education and the practice of medicine.
-The challenge faced by educators is to organise the teaching in a format that is relevant and engages the active participation of the students, thus making out of them not only skilled physicians but also empathetic communicators.
+The challenge faced by educators is to organise the teaching in a format that is relevant and engages the active participation of the students, thus making them not only skilled physicians but also empathetic communicators.

 References